 Similarly, Port forwarding does not work on your PC.
 But with PureVPN add-on, it will work on your PC as well.

 Similarly, port forwarding is beneficial for those who want to stick to a single IP address when using the internet.
 These can be entrepreneurs or people working for a corporate entity.
 They usually subscribe to a dedicated IP via a VPN provider and utilize the port forwarding feature to connect with that particular unique IP address.

 Port forwarding is also useful for those who want to run a Web server or gaming server on a single network.
 Those wishing to connect to this network can easily do so via the port forward feature.

-PureVPN gives you access to Port Forwarding feature while also ensuring that you remain safe in the process.
+PureVPN gives you access to the Port Forwarding feature while also ensuring that you remain safe in the process.
 Any data that you send to and from your device remains 100% protected and safe.
 And no matter how hard a hacker tries, your online communications remain hidden and secure with the best encryption methods.

 So what are you waiting for?
 Try PureVPN now and use Port Forwarding without being exposed to its vulnerabilities.